National People's Party (India): History

-Sangma who has been a nine-time Member of Parliament, had announced to form a new political party soon after his expulsion from the Nationalist Congress Party in July 2012, when he refused to accept party decision to quit the 2012 Indian presidential election.
 NPP contested the assembly election of Rajasthan in December 2013, under the leadership of Kirodi Lal Meena, a former BJP member and MP (Independent from Dausa) at the time of election and won four seats.

 Currently, it is a part of North-East Democratic Alliance consisting of political parties of the northeast which has supported the National Democratic Alliance.

-In 2015, in a rare move election commission has suspended NPP for its failure to provide party's expenditure during Lok Sabha Elections held in 2014.
+In 2015, in a rare move election commission suspended NPP for its failure to provide the party's expenditure during the Lok Sabha Elections held in 2014.
 NPP became first party to get suspended by EC.

-In September 2015, the leaders of six parties—Samajwadi Party, Nationalist Congress Party, Jan Adhikar Party, Samras Samaj Party, National People's Party and Samajwadi Janata Party announced the formation of a third front known as the Socialist Secular Morcha.
-National People's Party is fighting on 3 seats as part of Socialist Secular Morcha in 2015 Bihar Legislative Assembly election.
+In September 2015, the leaders of six parties — Samajwadi Party, Nationalist Congress Party, Jan Adhikar Party, Samras Samaj Party, National People's Party and Samajwadi Janata Party – announced the formation of a third front known as the Socialist Secular Morcha ahead of the 2015 Bihar Legislative Assembly election.

 In May 2016, after the Bharatiya Janata Party led National Democratic Alliance formed its first government in Assam, and formed a new alliance called the North-East Democratic Alliance (NEDA) with Himanta Biswa Sarma as its convener.
-The Chief Ministers of the north eastern states of Sikkim, Assam, and Nagaland too belong to this alliance.
-Thus, the National People's Party joined the BJP-led NEDA.
+The chief ministers of the northeastern states of Sikkim, Assam, and Nagaland too belong to this alliance.
+Thus, the National People's Party joined the NEDA.

-The NPP contested 9 candidates in the 2017 Manipur Legislative Assembly election and won 4 seats.
+The NPP contested nine candidates in the 2017 Manipur Legislative Assembly election and won four seats.

-The NPP won 19 seats in the 2018 Meghalaya Legislative Assembly election.
-Although the ruling Indian National Congress emerged as the single largest party, the NEDA collectively held a majority.
-Conrad Sangma thus became Chief Minister, becoming the first member of the party to lead an Indian state.

-The party decided to contest the 2023 assembly elections without any pre-poll alliances.